WPI-HPRC/Propulsion-Nozzle-Calculator/README.md

 # Total Impulse

 Multiplies the average thrust by the burn time to get total impulse.
+Average thrust is calculated by numerically integrating thrust over time.
+Burn time is calculated by taking the final time of the chamber pressure RK4.

 $$
 I_t=F_{\text {avg }} t_{\text {burn }}